 Figure 2.
 TEXT: FLP: Flipase transgene; FRT: FLP recognition target Video editor: Show text when VO says the word.
 Emphasize the Yellow box in the middle of figure 2B when VO says “a heat shock-inducible FLP”, emphasize the orange block in the lower bar on figure 2A when VO says “a FRT site”, and emphasize the purple box in the lower bar on figure 2A when VO says “cellular marker distal to the FRT site”.

 Prepare mutant males carrying an FRT site at the equivalent genomic location [1-LM].
-Cross several females and males in a 3:1 proportion in a plastic vial at room temperature for 4-5 days [2].
+Cross several females and males in a 3:1 proportion in a plastic vial at 25 degrees Celsius for 4-5 days [2].

 Figure 2.
 Video editor: Emphasize the upper bar with a dashed rectangular, and then emphasize the orange block in the upper bar.